MKDemo01/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad :smiley: you are here.
+I'm glad you are here.
 I plan to talk about the following:

-1) Documentation
+1. Documentation
-2) Training Courses
+2. Training Courses
-3) Blockchain
+3. Blockchain

 ### 1. Documentation
 It appears that you can create a separate branch within an existing repository in order to display that repository's documentation.